philip-wernersbach/influx-mysql/README.md

 `Access-Control-Allow-Origin` HTTP header.
 This is only relevant if your setup involves client browsers talking directly with the influx-mysql server.

+## Usage with Grafana

+influx-mysql can be used with [Grafana](https://github.com/grafana/grafana).
+This requires applying the `grafana_influxdb_dont_quote_everything.patch` patch to your Grafana sources.
+This patch modifies Grafana's InfluxQL generator, and is incompatible with the reference InfluxDB server from InfluxData.

+After the patch is applied, you can use influx-mysql with Grafana by setting up an InfluxDB datasource in Grafana, with the URL pointing to the influx-mysql server.

+The Grafana patch is necessary because InfluxQL statements can literally have everything quoted (column names, integers, literals, etc.), and InfluxDB will parse the statement and then convert the quoted strings into the proper types.
+SQL databases will happily accept these statements, but the behavior is undefined when you do SQL comparisons with the quoted strings and the properly typed database columns.

 ## Example Usage Scenario

 Usage of influx-mysql is fairly straight forward, and involves no